-The field of geology is studded by a lot of notable names that anyone would recognize in a heartbeat.
+The field of geology is studded by many notable names that anyone would recognize in a heartbeat.
 One great name though that isn’t heard of very often is that of James Dwight Dana’s.
-During his time, he made massive contributions to the field of geology, mineralogy, volcanology, and zoology.
-He was one of the people who pioneered the study of mountain-building, the origin and structures of all the continents and oceans, and volcanic activity.
+During his life, he made massive contributions to the field of geology, mineralogy, volcanology, and zoology.
+He pioneered the study of mountain-building, the origin and structures of the continents and oceans, and volcanic activity.
 Indeed, he was a man that proved to be relentless in his desire to understand the earth.

-In the years 1836 and 1837, James Dwight Dana took on a job as assistant to Benjamin Silliman who was a professor at Yale and headed the chemical department.
-Four years after his assistant post, he moved on to become a mineralogist and a geologist for the US Exploring Expedition which was headed by Capt.
-Charles Wilkins.
-The expedition took him all the way to the Pacific Ocean where he found enough material to keep him occupied for the next 13 years of his life.
-The expedition ended in 1942 and he had notebooks filled with sketches, maps, diagrams, and a large fossil collection.
+In the years 1836 and 1837, Dana became an assistant to Benjamin Silliman who was a professor at Yale and headed the chemical department.
+Two years after his assistant post, Dana moved on to become a mineralogist and a geologist for the US Exploring Expedition which was headed by Capt.
+Charles Wilkins in 1838.
+He also acted as the zoologist from 1840 onwards, producing important reports on corals and crustacea.
+The expedition took him to the Pacific Ocean where he collected enough material to keep him occupied for the next 13 years of his life.
+The expedition finished in 1942 and Dana by then had notebooks filled with sketches, maps, diagrams, and a large fossil collection.

-In the year 1850, he was given a big honor and was appointed as the successor to his father-in-law and became a Silliman Professor of Natural History and Geology in Yale.
-Dana held on to this teaching spot until 1892.
-But teaching wasn’t all he did during those years because in 1846, he joined the American Journal of Science and Arts in 1846, becoming joint editor.
+In 1850, he was appointed as the successor to his father-in-law and became a Silliman Professor of Natural History and Geology in Yale.
+Dana remained in this teaching post until he retired in 1890.
+He joined the American Journal of Science and Arts in 1846, becoming joint editor.

-Dana was a prolific writer but some of his best works are his System of Mineralogy (1837), Manual of Geology (1863), and his manual of Mineralogy (1848).
-He also had a very interesting manuscripts published which were entitled Science and the Bible which he wrote in an effort to reconcile science with some biblical texts.
-Not only did his works get a lot of attention and used in schools but he also received a lot of awards like the Copley Medal in 1877 from the Royal Society, the Wollaston medal in 1874 from the Geological Society of London, and the Clarke medal in 1882 from the Royal Society of New South Wales.
+He also received many awards including the Copley Medal in 1877 from the Royal Society, the Wollaston medal in 1874 from the Geological Society of London, and the Clarke medal in 1882 from the Royal Society of New South Wales.